 - To progress to HND, you will need to sit a test and require an exemplary academic reference.

 - This course offers successful learners employment options within a range of business and non-profit organisations including the finance, retail, marketing and customer service industries.

 Entry requirements (minimum)

-- One Higher AND four National 5s or equivalent (including English and a numeracy based subject) at C or above, or
+- Four National 5s or equivalent (including English and a numeracy based subject) at C or above, or

 - Relevant Foundation Apprenticeship qualification.